alacrity-ai/shipwright-survivors/README.md

   - [ ] Remove repairing - Instead, have green health drop pickups.
 Constant repairing is a dark pattern.
     - [x] Pickups added to game
     - [ ] Repair removed
+  - [ ] Make enemy wave spawn notifications more gameified and obvious.
+Big warning center screen + sounds, blinking countdown, and perhaps notifications when wave spawner is paused, e.g. in an event.
   - [ ] Lots of Random Events things to discover in a run:
+    - [ ] ADD Dialoge PAUSE functionality to the dialoguequeuemanager so that:
+      When an event is triggered, it can show it's own dialogue, and then afterwards, resume the previous dialogue.
     - [ ] Random Events (e.g. Black Hole, Gravitational Anomaly, etc)
     - [ ] Enemy Spawner: When triggered, spawns a bunch of enemies, destroying it gives reward
     - [ ] Healing beacons : destroying it drops a bunch of HP